kammitama5/kammitama5.github.io/_posts/2023-01-10-Tuesday-January-10th.md

 - A matroid is singable iff it is regular.
 - A matroid is transversal iff all of its series minors are transversal (proof due to Piff (1972).
 - Finally… These statements are equivalent for a matroid M:
-    - M is a graphic ganoid
+    - M is a graphic gammoid
     - M is a regular gammoid
     - M is a binary gammoid
     - M has no minor isomorphic to ```U_{2, 4} or M(K_4)```